ProfessorKazarinoff/jupyterhub-engr101/docs/docs/jupyterlab_default_interface.md

 ## Install JupyterLab extension for JupyterHub

-Once advantage of the good old classic notebook interface is it contains buttons to login and logout of JupyterHub, and buttons to start and stop our server.
+One advantage of the good old classic notebook interface is it contains buttons to login and logout of JupyterHub, and buttons to start and stop our server.
 Login/logout and server start/stop controls are absent from the JupyterLab interface.
 Luckily, these controls can be added into JupyterLab with the [JupyterHub extension for JupyterLab](https://github.com/jupyterhub/jupyterlab-hub).

 To install the JupyterLab extension for JupyterHub, log into the server, then activate the ```(jupyterhub)``` virtual environment.
 The extenion is installed with the command below: